Dog Licking your Face and what it means

 Clues of Dog Submission

 Pedigree says it is normal for adult dogs to display seemingly submissive behaviour such as licking.
-During this act, they tend to lower their body and look up as a sign of deference or respect towards a dominant member of their pack.
+During this act, they tend to lower their body and look up as a sign of deference or respect towards a dominant pack member.
 The dog receiving the face licks stands up to accept the gesture, but that’s about it.
 It doesn’t return the favour.”

-You are likely the “leader of the pack” in your home, regardless of you and your furry friend having different habits.
+You are likely the “leader of the pack” in your home, regardless of whether you and your furry friend have different habits.
 Your pup might be licking your face as a sign of respect and recognition that you are in charge.

 Recent research has revealed that dogs can detect subtle changes in the scent and breath of humans, allowing them to distinguish between those who are relaxed and those who are under stress.
 It’s a remarkable ability used to train service dogs to recognize better and respond to the needs of their handlers.
 It’s to inform training programs for service dogs, giving them the necessary skills to assist people in various situations.